 - 2 tablespoons vegetable or peanut oil

-- 4 finger-length dried red chilies (such as chile de arbol), seeded and cut into halves
+- 4 finger-length dried red chillies - such as chile de arbol, seeded and cut into halves

-- Whisk all of the sauce ingredients together in a small bowl and set aside.
+- Whisk all the sauce ingredients together in a small bowl and set aside.

-- Add the garlic, onion, and dried red chilies to the oil.
+- Add the garlic, onion, and dried red chilies to the oil in the wok.
 Stir-fry for 3-5 minutes or until you can start to smell the spicy aroma of the chilies.
-Add in the chicken and continue to stir-fry until the chicken turns opaque and is cooked through (about 4-5 minutes).
-Return the cashews to the pan and toss to distribute around the pan.